Blackmail

+Blackmail is a criminal act of coercion using a threat.

+As a criminal offense, blackmail is defined in various ways in common law jurisdictions.
+In the United States, blackmail is generally defined as a crime of information, involving a threat to do something that would cause a person to suffer embarrassment or financial loss.
+By contrast, in the Commonwealth its definition is wider: for example, the laws of England and Wales and Northern Ireland state that:

-Blackmail is an act of coercion using the threat of revealing or publicizing either substantially true or false information about a person or people unless certain demands are met.
+In popular culture, 'blackmail' involves a threat to reveal or publicize either substantially true or false information about a person or people unless certain demands are met.
 It is often damaging information, and it may be revealed to family members or associates rather than to the general public.

-These acts can also involve using threats of physical, mental or emotional harm, or of criminal prosecution, against the victim or someone close to the victim.
+Acts of blackmail can also involve using threats of physical, mental or emotional harm, or of criminal prosecution, against the victim or someone close to the victim.
 It is normally carried out for personal gain, most commonly of position, money, or property.

-Blackmail may also be considered a form of extortion.
+Blackmail may also be considered a form of extortion and may be covered in the same statutory provision as extortion.
 Although the two are generally synonymous, extortion is the taking of personal property by threat of future harm.
 Blackmail is the use of threat to prevent another from engaging in a lawful occupation and writing libelous letters or letters that provoke a breach of the peace, as well as use of intimidation for purposes of collecting an unpaid debt.

 In many jurisdictions, blackmail is a statutory offense, often criminal, carrying punitive sanctions for convicted perpetrators.
 Blackmail is the name of a statutory offense in the United States, England and Wales, and Australia, and has been used as a convenient way of referring to certain other offenses, but was not a term used in English law until 1968.